cyverse/irods-adm/README.md

 ## iRODS Sessions

-A session is a group of log messages that occured during a single connection.
+A session is a group of log messages that occurred during a single connection.

 The awk script `group-log-by-pid.awk` can be used to group a sequence of log messages by the connection that generated them.